 Low-Waste Workflow Automation Meets Sustainability Goals

 Most print companies say they care about sustainability, but few build a brand around it.
 This gap is your opportunity.
+How to stand out:- Develop a dedicated sustainability section on your website with actual data, case studies, and certifications.

 - Offer sustainability consulting as part of your print quoting process.